bob1de/hass-apps/docs/apps/heaty/tips-and-tricks.rst

 the sample configuration.

-Schedule rules with dynamic start and end times
+Schedule Rules with Dynamic Start and End Times
 -----------------------------------------------

 The start and end time of a schedule rule are always static.
 They can't be